 The content is based on a topic and holds the central idea or argument of an essay.
 It should explain and justify your ideas based on reliable sources.

 Depending on the given question, the essay may contain:

 - a thesis statement (proposition, claim, main idea)

 - responses (answers to objections, refutations)

-Academic writing’s objective is to inform rather than to entertain, which is why it’s linear, meaning it has a central point or theme.
-Every section contributes to the main point of argument, without repetitions or digressions.
+The aim of Academic Writing is to inform rather than to entertain.
+It is why this type of writing is linear.
+A linear narrative has a central point or theme.
+Every section contributes to the main point of the argument, without repetitions or digressions.

-Academic writing uses formal language.
-In general, it means that using colloquial words and expressions should be avoided, like the following.
+Academic Writing uses formal language.
+In general, it means that you should AVOID using colloquial words and expressions like the following.